BETA — Earn free Robux at earnaldo.com

 About This Guide

-This guide is based on the live version of Monobombo (place ID 112531085636442) by Silent Heart <3 as of July 2026, drawing on the official experience description, the in-game store, and the Roblox game data.
-As a brand-new, frequently updated game, the specific bomb modes, role tasks, and passes may change, and some per-mode details are not yet publicly documented — confirm current details in-game, and do not confuse it with the separate game Monkey Bomb Tag.
-See also our Monobombo hub.
+This guide is based on the live version of Monobombo (place ID 112531085636442) by the Viral Monkey group as of August 13, 2026, drawing on the official experience description, the in-game store, and the live Roblox game data.
+As a frequently updated beta, the specific bomb modes, role tasks, and passes may change, and some per-mode details are not yet publicly documented — confirm current details in-game, and do not confuse it with the separate game Monkey Bomb Tag.
+See also our Monobombo hub and codes page.